 Since 1973, the United Kingdom had been a member of the European Union (originally the European Economic Community).
 Over the years, politicians and citizens became increasingly ignorant of advantages while becoming increasingly dissatisfied with perceived disadvantages.
 In 2016, that development culminated in a popular vote on “Britain exiting” the EU (hence “Brexit”), won by those in favour of the Brexit.
 This means that the UK will leave the European Union.

-As negotiations between the UK and the EU are ongoing, it remains unclear what exactly will happen.
+Even though negotiations between the UK and the EU have formally ended, it remains unclear what exactly will happen.
 Several scenarios are possible:

 First and foremost, Brexit will likely not have any direct effect on students who would now and in the future be considered “international”, i.e. from outside the EU/EEA.